USS Cythera (PY-31): U.S. Navy

 The U.S. Navy purchased the ship on 14 July 1942, for use as a patrol vessel during World War II.
 She was commissioned as USS Cythera (PY-31) on 26 October 1942.

 Assigned to the Gulf Sea Frontier, Cythera conducted exercises for the Small Craft Training Center at Miami, Florida, and escorted convoys to Galveston, Texas, and Guantanamo Bay, Cuba, until 16 March 1943, when she departed Key West, Florida, bound for New York City, which she reached on 21 March 1943.
 Assigned to the Eastern Sea Frontier, she escorted convoys between New York City and ports in the southern United States until 22 September 1943.

 Reassigned to the 3rd Naval District, Cythera moved to New London, Connecticut, on 22 December 1943, for duty with the Underwater Sound Laboratory.
 On 3 January 1944, she was decommissioned and placed in non-commissioned service.
+She conducted training exercises for submarines and was engaged in experimental sonar operations from her base at New London.

+Several experimental versions of the developing commutated rotation (CR) scanning sonar with combined scanning and searchlight modes and a later vertical scanning system were installed on the ship for testing.

-She conducted training exercises for submarines and was engaged in experimental sonar operations from her base at New London until 18 January 1945, when she departed for Port Everglades, Florida, where she arrived on 23 January 1945, to serve with the Antisubmarine Development Operational Detachment of the United States Atlantic Fleet.
+On 18 January 1945 Cythera departed for Port Everglades, Florida, where she arrived on 23 January 1945, to serve with the Antisubmarine Development Operational Detachment of the United States Atlantic Fleet.
 She conducted experimental operations with submarines until 24 April 1945.

 From 29 April to 12 November 1945, Cythera was at New London for overhaul and training operations with submarines.
 After a voyage to Key West, she returned to New London on 28 November 1945, and remained there until arriving at New York City on 30 January 1946.
 She was placed out of service on 14 March 1946, and transferred to the United States Maritime Commission on 6 November 1946, for disposal.